toralf/torutils/README.md

 ## Block DDoS Traffic

-The scripts [ipv4-rules.sh](./ipv4-rules.sh) and [ipv6-rules.sh](./ipv6-rules.sh) protect a Tor relay against inbound DDoS attacks at the [network layer](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg).
+The scripts [ipv4-rules.sh](./ipv4-rules.sh) and [ipv6-rules.sh](./ipv6-rules.sh) protect a Tor relay against inbound DDoS attacks at the IPv4/6 [network layer](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg) respectively.

 The goal is much more than traffic control:
 The (presumably) intention of the attacker is targeted.